 Benefits of genealogy

-Given the reasons that I have outlined above you can see that there are many benefits that can arise from tracing one’s ancestry.
+Given the reasons that I have outlined above you can see that many benefits can arise from tracing one’s ancestry.

 Why Do You Research Your Family History?